-Controllers are in charge of coordinating, planning, and reporting on the financial activities of a large organization.
-Controllers work for banks, corporations, and government agencies.
+Controllers are in charge of coordinating, planning and reporting on the financial activities of a large organization.
+Controllers work for banks, corporations and government agencies.
 They set financial policies.
-Often they are in charge of the accounting, bookkeeping, and auditing departments and sometimes choose the accounting method a company employs.
+Often they are in charge of the accounting, bookkeeping and auditing departments and sometimes choose the accounting method a company employs.
 They supervise record keeping and set up controls to ensure efficiency and honesty.
-All financial reports made within a company go to the controller.
-The controller reports directly to the president or board of directors of a company or organization.
+All financial reports generated within a company go to the controller.
+The controller reports directly to the chief financial officer of a company or organization.
 The controller also supervises the financial reports that are sent out of the company.
-These include annual reports to stockholders, tax returns, and reports to government agencies.
+These include annual reports to stockholders, tax returns and reports to government agencies.

-A college professor is a teacher at a four year college or university.
+A college professor is a teacher at a college or university.
 Professors help students increase their understanding of particular subjects and philosophies.
-In addition to teaching, professors typically have research requirements.
+In addition to teaching, professors may have research requirements.
 These requirements vary depending on the academic institution and subject.

-Direct and coordinate activities to implement institution policies, procedures, and practices concerning granting of extending lines of credit, commercial loans, real estate loans, and consumer credit loans.
-Support the day to day international field financial operations, assuring good customer service, communication, and coordination with headquarters.
+Accountants choosing to work in this area direct and coordinate activities to implement institutional policies, procedures and practices concerning the granting of extending lines of credit, commercial loans, real estate loans and consumer credit loans.
+They support the day-to-day international field financial operations, assuring good customer service, communication and coordination with headquarters.

 What others are saying: